Creates a new table in the current database.

 | ||Specifies the data type for the column.|

 All identifiers are case insensitive unless double-quotes are used.
-For more information, please see our identifier requirements page.
+For more information, please see the Object identifiers page.

 Firebolt supports the column constraints shown below.